dade92/spring-example3/README.md

 - Build for development: inside the webapp application, run `npm run start:local`: this will generate the js executables inside the resources/static folder.
 Then launch the application using IDEA.
 Actually, the npm command just produces the minified js that will be imported in the .html file..
 So there is no need to keep it active after compilation.
+Then run the Java app.
 - Build for production (not useful for development, is something the pipeline will take care of) run `mvn clean package` and then launch the jar inside the webapp/target folder